Fast Ethernet: Fiber optics

 Fiber variants use fiber-optic cable with the listed interface types.
-Interfaces may be fixed or modular, often as small form-factor pluggable (SFP).
+Interfaces may be fixed or modular, often as Small Form-factor Pluggable (SFP).

 Fast Ethernet SFP ports

 Fast Ethernet speed is not available on all SFP ports, but supported by some devices.
 An SFP port for Gigabit Ethernet should not be assumed to be backwards compatible with Fast Ethernet.

 Optical interoperability

-To have interoperable there is some criteria that have to be meet:
+To have interoperability there are some criteria that have to be met: